BrunoKedzierski/brunokedzierski.github.io/_posts/2023-05-09-TSQL-jobs-info.md

 categories: [Code, SQL]
 ---

-### This is a code snippet in TSQL which returns information on jobs scheduled on a particular server, ordered by their last run date
+This is a code snippet in TSQL which returns information on jobs scheduled on a particular server, ordered by their last run date.
+It can be used to monitor what is happening on the server.

 ```
 SELECT